President & CEO

 Prior to joining SMD in 2014, Ms. Park worked as the Senior Partner at her own law firm, as a Senior Associate at Wilson, Kenna & Borys (Los Angeles, CA) and at Roxborough, Pomerance, Nye & Adreani (Encino, CA) specializing in business and insurance litigation.
 Ms. Park was part of the trial team that was awarded multi-million dollar bad faith awards against several workers’ compensation insurance companies and class actions.

 Mr. Stofko brings over 30 years of experience in the life sciences industry and most recently served as Vice President, Program Management of Kite Pharma (subsequently Kite, a Gilead Company), where he led program planning and management activities of cell therapy CAR-T and TCR pipeline programs through development and commercialization.
 Prior to joining Kite, Mr. Stofko served in leadership roles at Biogen, Inc. including Vice President, Chief of Staff to the CEO and Vice President, Program Leadership and Management.
 Responsibilities included leadership of cross-functional program teams responsible for the clinical development, product life-cycle management, commercialization, and overall global asset strategy for late-stage neurology programs focused on Alzheimer’s disease and multiple sclerosis.
 Mr. Stofko also served as life-cycle leader and led the alliances with Abbvie, Eisai, and Genentech/Roche, including the antiCD20 programs in oncology, rheumatology, and neurology.
 Previously, he held positions in marketing, sales, and commercial operations, and was involved in the clinical development strategy and/or commercial launch of leading biotech pharmaceutical brands, including Rituxan®, Avonex®, Tysabri®, Plegridy®, Gazyva®, Yescarta®, Zevalin®, and Zinbryta®.
 Earlier in his career, Mr. Stofko held general management, operations, and clinical positions at Baxter/Caremark International, and faculty responsibilities at the Massachusetts College of Pharmacy and Health Sciences.
-Mr. Stofko holds a B.S. degree in Pharmacy from the University of Connecticut and an M.B.A. from Babson College.
+Mr. Stofko holds a B.S. degree in Pharmacy from the University of Connecticut, an M.P.H. from the University of California, Berkeley, and an M.B.A. from Babson College.